 When you decide to defer and submit the proper documentation, the committee meets to discuss each situation on a case-by-case basis.
-If the deferral is approved, the deferral is valid for one year only, with the exception of winter 2021 which will be less than one year.
-If you wish to extend your gap period beyond what is initially approved, you will need to contact Admissions to discuss the request; depending upon on your start date, a second deferral may require you submit a new CSS Profile
+If the deferral is approved, the deferral is valid for one year only unless you requested to defer until the winter quarter (not all majors offer a winter deferral).
+Please note, if you wish to extend your deferral period beyond what is initially approved, you will need to contact Admissions; depending upon on your start date, a second deferral may require you submit a new CSS Profile.

-If you are approved for a deferral/gap year, then your institutional financial aid will not change from the package originally offered — this includes Drexel need-based grants, merit scholarships, affiliated scholarships, and any other Drexel funding.
-You will not be re-evaluated for more Drexel funding.
-If you did not fill out the CSS Profile in the original application, you will not be able to submit one when you enroll the following fall.
+If you are approved for a gap year, then your institutional financial aid will not change from the package originally offered at the time of your admission — this includes Drexel need-based grants, merit scholarships, affiliated scholarships, and any other Drexel funding.
+Please note that financial aid packages will only be held for one year, and if you request a second deferral year, you will be re-evaluated for financial aid.

 Drexel University understands that students may want to take classes in order to keep up with their academic skills.
-Therefore, Drexel will allow you to take up to two college classes per semester at maximum.
-These credits will be considered non-matriculated classes and you will still come in as a first-year student and not a transfer student.
+Therefore, Drexel permits students to take up to two college classes per term at maximum.
+These credits will be considered non-matriculated classes and you will still enroll as a first-year student and not a transfer student.
 We suggest taking general courses such as English and math.
-It is under the discretion of the academic advisor to accept these courses.
+It is under the discretion of the academic advisor for your program to accept these courses.

-You are still eligible to change your major or co-op option.
+In most cases, you are still eligible to change your major or co-op option.
 Your application and materials will be re-evaluated for the new program/major you are requesting.
-We will still offer you admission into the major you were accepted to study in if your request isn't granted.
-We can change your co-op option at any time per request.
+If your change of major request cannot be approved, we will still honor your admission into your original program.
 Changes to your major will not affect the financial aid package you were originally awarded.

-You will be notified via email to log in to Drexel One during the summer before you enroll in the fall to take your placement exams.
-If you have previously taken your placement exams and then defer afterwards, you will have to take new placement exams to better reflect where you stand academically after a year without schooling.
+You will be notified via email to log in to Drexel One during the summer before you enroll to take your placement exams.
+If you have previously taken your placement exams and then defer afterwards, you will have to take new placement exams to better reflect where you stand academically after your gap year.

 Yes, your offer still stands with the Honors Program for the following year.

 After taking a gap year, you will receive email communications to complete the housing application during the spring prior to your fall start.
 This application will be available through DrexelOne after you have paid your $200 non-refundable housing deposit.
-There are nine residential buildings to choose from with a two-year residency requirement for both first-year and second-year students unless they live within an approved commutable distance.
+There are many residential buildings to choose from with a two-year residency requirement for both first-year and second-year students unless they live within a reasonable commuting distance.